mmclaughlin87/march-madness-historical-perfomance/README.md

 ![png](output_34_0.png)

 Next we sorted by the number of games won by schools in the NCAA tournament.
 This consisted of many of the same teams that were in the top ten for most tournament appearances.
 It was interesting to see what a large spread there was between the number of wins for Duke which was first in this category and UCLA which was tenth.
-It also showed that some schools like Conneticut get a lot of wins each time they are in the tournament but don't necessarily make it into as many tournaments as some of the other schools included.
+It also showed that some schools like Connecticut get a lot of wins each time they are in the tournament but don't necessarily make it into as many tournaments as some of the other schools included.